 - Handful of capers, sliced mushrooms, diced tomato, green onion, frozen peas, cooked bacon or your choice

 - 1/4 cup cream or sour cream or fat-free half ‘n’ half

 OPTIONAL SAUCE INGREDIENTS

 - 2 tablespoons orange juice concentrate (my favorite) or maple syrup, marmalade, tomato paste, salsa (pictured), barbecue sauce or your choice

-Melt the butter in a large skillet on MEDIUM HIGH.
+CHICKEN Melt the butter in a large skillet on MEDIUM HIGH.
+(You may need two skillets to cook four servings at once.)
 Between two sheets of waxed paper, pound the chicken breasts with a rolling pin until about a half-inch thick.
-Season one side, transfer to the skillet seasoned-side down (the meat should sizzle), then season the top side.
+Season one side with salt and pepper, transfer to the skillet seasoned-side down (the meat should sizzle), then season the top side.
 Reduce the heat to MEDIUM, cook for 4 minutes on one side, then 3 – 4 minutes on the other side.
 Transfer to warm plates and cover with foil.

 GET CREATIVE!
 Be creative with the variations.
 I’ve made this 20 times in a year, never once, twice, just by scrounging in the fridge beforehand.
 One summer, I taught a class where each of us cooked our own skillets of Chicken Sybil with a variety of ingredients.
 Favorite Optional Variations and Optional Sauce Ingredients included sun-dried tomatoes, frozen peas, fresh mushrooms, black bean sauce and fresh basil, also garlic and rhubarb jam.
 What variations have you tried?
 Leave a comment to inspire others!